Snippets-For-Discord/Call-Background/README.md

 ![Preview](./assets/screenshot.png)

 # Applying the Snippet
 There are multiple ways that you can apply this snippet.
-You can either go to `./src/index.css`, or if you're lazy you can install it normally as if it's a theme.
+You can either go to `./src/index.css` and copy-paste the code, or if you're lazy you can install it normally as if it's a theme.

 ### Installation
 For **[Powercord](https://powercord.dev/)** or **[Vizality](https://vizality.com/)** installation, go to **Themes -> Open CMD / Powershell / Terminal / Gitbash**, and enter the following: